tardyp/protoxy/Readme.md

 - include_source_info: Include source info in the output (this includes comments found in the source files)

 - use_protoc: Use the `protoc` binary to compile the files.
 If this is set to `True`, the protoc implementation is used using binary found in $PATH. protoc is defacto standard implementation of the protobuf compiler, but using it with python requires to run another binary, which can be a problem in some environments, is slower than the rust implementation and has scalability issue with command line length on windows.
+- comments2option: A dictionary mapping comments to protobuf options.
+The keys are the name of the protobuf object: ("file", "message", "enum", "service", "method", "field", "enum_value", "extension", "oneof") and the values are the option numeric id.
+This is only supported by the Rust implementation.
+Convert comments to options.
+This is useful to include documentation in the generated python module.
+See the comments2option section for more details.

 # Error handling